AT A GLANCE

 On the contrary, human communication is far more complicated than other communication forms.
-Its sophistication and multidimensionality allow multiple means of communication.
+Its sophistication and multidimensionality allow for multiple means of communication.
 Some employees prefer face-to-face contact with their colleagues, while others utilize digital means.

 Investigating the individual levels of data in an organization can help to map out the ONA node graph.
 Node analysis would identify the key points such as:

-- Central node: Highly-engaged employees with a lot of connections,
+- Central node: Highly engaged employees with a lot of connections,

 - Knowledge brokers: Employees who connect different localized groups,